ayu-sh19/obsidian-quartz/content/Polymath/Atomic Notes/Nuclear Conspiracy.md

 # Notes

-What was a US nuclear emergency aircraft doing over 🇵🇰Pakistan?
+What was a US nuclear emergency aircraft doing over Pakistan?

-A rare aircraft, built for nuclear disaster response, was spotted in 🇵🇰Pakistani airspace shortly after  Indian airstrikes on key military facilities.
+A rare aircraft, built for nuclear disaster response, was spotted in Pakistani airspace shortly after  Indian airstrikes on key military facilities.
 While both nations stay tight-lipped, the presence of this aircraft is raising serious questions.

 Here's what we found:[![Image](https://pbs.twimg.com/media/GqxFVNsW0AAtQyj.jpg)](https://pbs.twimg.com/media/GqxFVNsW0AAtQyj.jpg)

-1⃣
 The aircraft in question—Beechcraft B350 AMS—belongs to the US Department of Energy and is used under the Aerial Measuring System (AMS), a top-tier nuclear emergency response program.

 Its job is clear-cut: it detects radiation leaks, maps nuclear fallout, and supports emergency responses during radiological events.
 It’s not a passenger plane, nor is it a routine military aircraft.